 Cake pops can be linked back to lovely donut holes.
 Donut holes are usually glazed or covered in delicious chocolate.
 They are a tasty breakfast treat we have loved for years.
 They started the idea and helped it spread.

 The main purpose of cake pops is to use up a stale or extra cake!
 The good news is that cake pops are more dense and sweeter than the original cake.
 They are perfect for kid’s parties, birthdays, holidays, special treats or just a little snack for yourself.

-- reduces food waste (aka use up leftover cake!)
+- reduce food waste (aka use up a leftover cake!)

 - gives you a second dessert